MedhaviMonish/GreedyContext/README.md

 - ✅ Lower noise in the graph
 - 📉 Less memory usage when sending messages to the LLM

-In some cases, applying a threshold **may break a path** (no connection found) — but when it works, it ensures that **only the strongest, most meaningful message connections** are preserved.
+In some cases, applying a threshold **may break a path in graph** (no related messages found) — then it will return till whatever it found, threshold ensures that **only the strongest, most meaningful message connections** are preserved.

 ---